 You are now fourteen weeks pregnant.
-Your pregnancy might seem to be slowing down a little now.
+Your pregnancy experience might seem to be slowing down a little now.
 You are probably looking forward to feeling your little guy or girl kick for the first time.
-If you have been pregnant before you may notice your baby kicking a little sooner than if you are pregnant with your first.
-At first you might think you are feeling gas bubbles but at some point your baby will give you a good kick and you will know for sure what you are feeling.
-You may have some questions about what to expect and be curious when your baby will start to move.
-In this week’s newsletter we are going to discuss your baby’s first kicks and also bonding with your baby in the womb.
+If you have been pregnant before, you may notice your baby kicking a little sooner than if you are pregnant with your first.
+At first, you might think you are feeling gas bubbles, but at some point your baby will give you a good kick!
+Then you will know for sure what you are feeling.
+You may have some questions about what to expect and be curious about when your baby will start to move.
+In this week’s newsletter, we are going to discuss your baby’s first kicks and also bonding with your baby in the womb.

 You may be starting to get anxious about feeling your baby move.
 Some of you may have already felt something that you think is your baby moving.
 Some women have felt their babies move very early in their pregnancies and others don’t feel movement until later.
-Okay, so what is normal?
-Well, that may depend on who you ask but in general, most women feel their babies move some time between 16 and 20 weeks of pregnancy.
-If you have been pregnant before you may notice your baby kicking sooner.
+Given this, what is normal?
+Well, that may depend on who you ask but in general, most women feel their babies move sometime between 16 and 20 weeks of pregnancy.
+If you have been pregnant before, you may notice your baby kicking sooner.

 When you first start noticing quickening, it may be inconsistent.
 You might notice what you think is baby moving and then not feel anything again for several days.
 This is normal in the beginning.
 Your baby is still kicking around inside you.
-You just might not feel all of her movements.
+You just might not feel all of his or her movements.
 Once you are feeling your baby kick regularly, you should pay attention to any decrease in movement.
-If you notice a decrease in movement or are worried you should call your doctor.
+If you notice a decrease in movement or are worried about a sudden change, you should call your doctor.

 Here are a few suggestions for bonding with your baby.

 Read to your baby - Buy a few children’s books and read them to your baby.
-You are not only talking to your baby but you are establishing a routine.
-Reading to your baby is a good habit to be in and it is a great way to start practicing being a mommy to your baby.
+You are not only talking to your baby, but also you are establishing a routine.
+Reading to your baby is a good habit to be in, and it is a great way to start practicing being a mommy to your baby.

 - Imagine your baby - Spend some time picturing your baby in your head.
 Imagine her swimming or kicking around.
 Connect with him or her using mental imagery.